 Citizenship & PSHE

 Citizenship at St Bede’s is used to cover the Citizenship curriculum and much of the new RSE curriculum.
 These include careers, personal and social education, relationships and sex education (RSE), e-safety, health and personal safety, mental health, British values and the role of the citizen in a modern society.
-Further details of the taught RSE curriculum is held in our policy.
+Further details of the taught RSE curriculum is held in our Relationships and Sex Education policy.

 All pupils have citizenship lessons throughout Years 7 to 11 and there is a separate programme at sixth form level.
 Students in Years 7 and 8 have an additional lesson of PSHE once a fortnight.

 For more information about each key stage, please click on each of the sections below.
-You may also like to view our RSE roadmap (click on the image below) which shows where key topics are covered throughout the school.
+You may also like to view our RSE roadmap below which shows where key topics are covered throughout the school.
 All topics are hyperlinked to sources of support for families.

 Key Stage 3 (Years 7, 8, 9)